 AVOID THE SCAMS:

 Tourists are always going to be a target for anyone perpetrating a scam.
 Common scams you may encounter while travelling in Vietnam include credit & debit card, gambling, taxi, cobblers, cyclo tour/motorbike.
-During our welcome meeting we will go over the list and advise how best to avoid them.

 Everyone taking part in one of our trips has the right to feel safe throughout the entire journey.
 We work on the principle of respect towards each other and everyone we will meet on the journey.
 Violence, either physical or verbal is always unacceptable, as is any sexual harassment between passengers, local operators, or our leaders.